rtmag/r_project/README.md

-# r_project
+# Repository to discuss analysis on the R project

-repository to discuss the R project
+## Notes on how to access mutation data from TCGA.